utah-cs3550-fa24/assignments/hw5.md

 submit to `/NNN/submit/`, where `NNN` is the assignment ID using the `POST` method and the `multipart/form-data` value for its `enctype` attribute.

-Add a `submit` controller and route `/<int:assignment_id/submit/` to it in `urls.py`.
-This controller should require login and make sure that the user passes the `is_student` test.

-Inside this controller, you will need to:

-- Look up the assignment from the ID in the URL
-- Check that the assignment is not past due.
-If it is already past due, return a 400 response.
-- Get the submitted file object from `request.FILES`
-- Look up the current user's submission for that assignment
-- If a submission exists, change its `file` field to the submitted file object
-- If a submission does not exist, create one.
-- Save the submission
-- Redirect back to this assignment's page

-Note that, when creating a new submission, you will need to assign a grader and a score for the submission.
-The score is easy: new submissions haven't been graded, so leave the score `None`.
-The grader is a little more challenging.

 Write a `pick_grader` function.
 You can do that by just writing a new `def` line in `views.py`.
 It's just a function, not a controller!
 It